Leica 111 - Antique and Vintage Cameras

 • f6.3, 10.5 cm Elmar, iris diaphragm to f36.
 With lens hood, lens cap, rear cap.
 Deerskin purse.
 Serial no. 251280 (1935).

-• Lens cap.; Lens hood.; Universal finder, black and chrome finish.; Two cassettes in tins.; Yellow filter no. 1.; Ever-ready case.
+• Lens cap.
+Lens hood.
+Two cassettes in tins.
+Ever-ready case.

 Code Names: